pitzer-e/FlaskTracker/README.md

 other HTML pages to include.
 This helps create a more modular environment, and allows for cleaner web-side development.
-Jinja2 templating has begun inclusion at this point of development, and was used to provide url linking to the var_bar tables for maneuvering throughout the website.
+Jinja2 templating has begun inclusion at this point of development, and was used to provide url linking to the var_bar tables for maneuvering throughout the website. -Ethan